 If available, the RVC displays a view of the area behind the vehicle when the vehicle is shifted into R (Reverse).
-This is displayed on the inside rearview mirror or the navigation screen, if equipped.
+The display will appear on either the inside rearview mirror or navigation screen, if equipped.

-To clean the camera lens, located in the bezel of the tailgate handle, rinse it with water and wipe it with a soft cloth.
+To clean the camera lens, located above the license plate, rinse it with water and wipe it with a soft cloth.

-For more information, see Rear Vision Camera (RVC) on page 9-52.
+See Rear Vision Camera (RVC) on page 9-53.